Modeling Concurrent Multi-Agent Systems: The Complexity of Realizability

 On an intuitive level, comparing the PTIME-complete result for the explicit model in Theorem~\ref{explicitrealizabilitycomplete} to the EXPTIME-complete result for the circuit-based model in Theorem~\ref{circuitrealizabiltycomplete} results in the ``standard" exponential jump that one would expect when making a model exponentially more succinct (for example, see~\cite{succinctgraphs}).
 There are, however, two very important points for discussion.

-The first is the aforementioned NP-complete result of~\cite{BBMU15}, which seems to be in direct contradiction to the PTIME-complete result of Theorem~\ref{explicitrealizabilitycomplete}.
-The contradiction between these two results is precisely the \emph{model-gap} issue.
-Before explaining the model-gap issue in technical detail, it is important to note that this issue is not unique to~\cite{BBMU15}.
-The model in~\cite{BBMU15}, however, is by far the most relevant model in the literature to the one presented in this paper.
+The first is the aforementioned NP-complete result of~\cite{BBMU15}, which should be compared to the PTIME-complete result of Theorem~\ref{explicitrealizabilitycomplete}.
+In order to compare the two results, it must be noted that while the problems of ``constrained Nash equilibrium existence" and ``W-NE realizability" are equivalent, the models considered in this paper and~\cite{BBMU15} are different -- in~\cite{BBMU15}, strategies are of the form $V^* \rightarrow A_i$, not $D^* \rightarrow A_i$.
+The system used for the NP-hard lower bound in~\cite{BBMU15}, however, is \emph{turn-based}, which removes this distinction and, furthermore, creates what we call a ``model-gap".

 We now explain the model-gap issue by introducing the two models that have a ``gap" between them.
 In~\cite{BBMU15}, multi-agent systems are first presented in a general manner, where transition tables resemble the explicit tables of Definition~\ref{explicitsystemdef}.
 It is then noted that these transition tables are unavoidably large in the worst case (Remark 2.2), an observation we also make when noting that the transition table of an explicit system is exponential in the number of agents.
-The problem of ``constrained Nash equilibrium existence", which is equivalent to $W$-NE realizability for systems with reachability goals, is shown to be in NP.
-In fact, we have proven a PTIME upper bound.
+The problem of ``constrained Nash equilibrium existence" is then shown to be in NP.
+In fact, we have proven a PTIME upper bound in our model.
 This explicit table model is the first model.